 |sea surface temperature||Reynolds/NCDC||seawater index of refraction and backscattering|

 |sea surface salinity||NCEI World Ocean Atlas, Salinity Climatology||seawater index of refraction and backscattering|

 |sea ice coverage||NSIDC||masking|

-The sea surface temperature and salinity are used to compute the water index of refraction and water backscattering coeﬃcient as described in ?.
+The sea surface temperature and salinity are used to compute the water index of refraction and water backscattering coeﬃcient.
 Operationally, pixels are masked before atmospheric correction for only a few conditions, namely the presence of land or clouds, and saturation of the measured radiance.
 An attempt is made to process all other pixels.
 A separate mask is applied during atmospheric correction to pixels with too much Sun glint.
 Various ﬂags are incorporated into Level 2 and 3 data after the atmospheric correction process described below.
 These identify pixels that may have various problems such as sea ice contamination, turbid water, bottom eﬀects, or failed atmospheric correction.
 These ﬂags are listed at NASA Processing Flags.
 Other information on ﬂags is given in Chapter 6 of Patt et al. (2003).
 With the exception of Sun glint, applying masks and ﬂags is not a part of the atmospheric correction process per se, so this topic is not discussed here.